friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/animations/generalInformation.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 The animation functions are used to periodically alter parameters of an object.
-They can be applied to [SDFs](../sdfs/generalInformation.md) or [Lighting Functions](../lighting/generalInformation.md) by connecting their output with the input of an object.
+They can be applied to [SDFs](../sdfs/generalInformation.md) or [Lighting Functions](../lighting/generalInformation.md) by connecting their output to the input of an object.

 Animations are designed to alter parameters such as:

 - Position
 - Axis
 - Angle
 - Color
 - Size
 - Radius
+- ...

 ---